Petemab/WDI_LDN_PROJECT4/readMe.md

 * I was pleased that for this final project I was able to create a plan and broadly stick to it and stay on schedule.

-* I was also fairly happy with the styling as I had often found this took me far longer than expected.
+* I was also happy with the styling as I had often found this took me far longer than expected.

 ---